-Students will not be allowed to carry book bags, purses, or any other type of bag during school hours as part of our school safety plan.
+Students are not allowed to carry book bags, purses, or any other type of bag during school hours.
 Any bags should be left in student lockers during the school day.
 Disciplinary action such as detention(s) or suspensions may occur if a student has been warned and repeats behavior.